brntbeer/talks/unreal-workshop.md

 ## How we'll be working today
 - How many of you use Command Line for some of your development?
   - This is the most granular way to work with Large Files with Git by using Git LFS.
+- If not a lot of terminal users:
-However, we'll be using the GitHub Desktop client today to do our work with large files.
+  - However, we'll be using the GitHub Desktop client today to do our work with large files.
+- If mostly terminal users:
+  - Great!
+This is the way we'll end up with the most power and flexibility to working with Git.

 ## What is Git and GitHub
 - Only having 30 minutes to explain working with large files, I'm going to make some assumptions about everyone's knowledge about Git and GitHub.
 I assume you all have GitHub.com accounts (if you don't, it's free to signup and takes only seconds!) and I assume you may know about Git.